Moonbase59/autocue/README.md

 **Note:** Liquidsoap recently introduced a _bultin_ `autocue:` protocol.
 I had to rename my `autocue:` protocol to `autocue2:` so it doesn’t clash with the other one.

+Both standalone Liquidsoap operation and integrated playout systems like AzuraCast (and others) are supported. `cue_file`, the central part of `autocue2`, is available as CLI executable and can be used to integrate into other applications, for example to get the `autocue2` results into a _database_, or _pre-tag your audio files_.

 ## Table of Contents

 - [Install](#install)